Homunculus84/Binder/README.md

 ## Who is this for?

-Binder is for GameMaker devs who:
+Binder is ideal for:

-- You are dealing with large datasets that need to be searched through quickly.
+- Dealing with large datasets that need to be searched through quickly.
-- You need to perform many repeated searches over the same dataset.
+- Performing many repeated searches over the same, static, dataset.
-- You need to search the same data by multiple fields
+- Searching through the same data in multiple ways.

 It may not be for you if:

-- Your data is dynamic and changes frequently
+- Your data is dynamic / changes frequently.
-- You need to perform lookups based on a single field (consider a struct)
+- You need to perform lookups based on just single field (consider a struct).
-- Your lookup relies on a condition that can not be solved by a binary search, like full text search
+- Your lookup relies on a condition that can not be solved by a binary search, like full text search.

 ## How to use